 Recent reports suggest that Apple Inc. (NASDAQ:AAPL) may finally introduce the much-awaited feature in the next line up of iPhones, something that other OEMs have already introduced in their device to stay competitive.
-The next version of iPhone with fast charging experience might be introduced to its users this September.
-Industry analyst Juan Zhang associated with Rossenblatt Securities claims that Apple could possibly upgrade its existing charging circuitry from 5-watt 2-amperes to charging circuitry supporting 9-watt 2-amperes and 5-watts 3-amperes.
+The 2018 iPhone with fast charging experience might be introduced to its users this September.
+Industry analyst Juan Zhang associated with Rosenblatt Securities claims that Apple could possibly upgrade its existing charging circuitry from 5-watt 2-amperes to charging circuitry supporting 9-watt 2-amperes and 5-watts 3-amperes.

 Zhang believes that Apple might bring about the change by taking into use Power Integrations as the supplier of its fast-charging chipsets.
 He says that Apple might also consider using Flextronics and Artesyn for its upcoming lineage of iPhones and iPad Pro.
 He suggests that the recent improvisations by Power Integrations might allow Apple to consider replacing their main charging solution of iPhones and iPads with the ON Semiconductors and NXP Semiconductors.

-Apple might also change its LCD providers from the current providers Broadcomm to Texas Instruments, for the Iphones to release this fall.
+Apple might also change its LCD providers from the current providers Broadcom to Texas Instruments, for the iPhones to release this fall.
 The move is aimed to reduce the charging costs, claims Zhang.

 Higher Expectations From The Upcoming iPhones